-the UK and Ireland Biggest Clay Pigeon Shooting Network, 151 Venues
+The UK and Ireland Biggest Clay Pigeon Shooting, Laser Clays, Shooting - Live Rounds Network, 159 ranges

 A Beginner's Guide to Clay Shooting